johnnyrodgers/cloud-to-butt/README.md

 trump-to-voidbeast
 =============

-Chrome extension that replaces variations of 'Donal Trump' with 'VoidBeast'
+Chrome extension that replaces variations of 'Donald Trump' with 'VoidBeast'

 Installation
 ------------